 Low back pain often occurs due to overuse, strain, or injury.
 Age-related changes in bone strength, muscular tone and elasticity and the disc structure leave the low back susceptible to injury.
 Overuse can be caused by too much bending, twisting, or lifting, and sometimes by too much sitting.
 Strains are caused by either too much force or the use of improper body mechanics.
 Just as often, however, the actual cause of low back pain isn’t known.

 Spring has Sprung…..and so have the Weeds!
 Spring Gardening and You.
 How to keep your body healthy, while beautifying your yard!
-Well it’s that time again here in Oregon.
-Sure it’s still raining and stormy, it’s spring in Oregon after all, but we also have that elusive sun visiting us much more often.
+Well it’s that time again here in the Pacific NW.
+Sure it’s still raining and stormy, it’s spring after all, but we also have that elusive sun visiting us much more often.
 Flowers are starting to peek out after their winter hibernation, weeds are multiplying, trees and shrubs are overgrown.
 What will you do?
 Of course!
 You have to take control of that jungle you call a yard and get to work.
 That is where we come in.
 Around this time of ... read more »

 A clinical study by Haley Dvorak, Christina Kujat, and Jason Brumitt Published in the Journal of Sport Rehabilitation, 2011, 20, 494-504 Clinical Scenario Rehabilitation professionals treat individuals suffering from chronic low back pain (CLBP) using a variety of treatment approaches including manual therapy and the prescription of therapeutic exercises.
 The use of manual therapy, specifically joint mobilization of the lumbar spine, may significantly decrease a patient’s pain and contribute to improvement in his or her functioning.1 Exercise may also improve pain and functioning, with some patients reporting gains up to 1 year after the last treatment session.2 Numerous investigations have assessed the potential benefits ... read more »